Colleges, School and Institutes

 - ‘Population displacement and its political and cultural heritage in 20th century Lithuania’ (Gyventojų dislokacija ir jos politinis bei kultūrinis palikimas XX amžiaus Lietuvoje).
 This project, which was co-ordinated by the University of Vilnius, examined the impact of displacement, refugee crises and deportations on Lithuanian society across the 20th century.
 The project, which was funded by the European Structural Fund, started in 2013 and concluded in 2015.

-Dr Klaus Richter is a Birmingham Fellow and Lecturer in Eastern European History at the University of Birmingham.
+Dr Klaus Richter is a Birmingham Fellow and Senior Lecturer in Eastern European History at the University of Birmingham.
 After studying history, art history, English and German philology at the University of Cologne, he worked as a research associate at the Centre for Research on Anti-Semitism at the Technical University of Berlin (2009 – 2011).
 In early 2012, he joined the German Historical Institute in Warsaw as a visiting scholar.
 He took up work at the University of Birmingham in October 2012.